xana-org/zora/README.md

-# zora
 Zoracles Reference Implementation - Open Oracle (From Compound)

 Open Oracle

-The Open Oracle is a standard and SDK allowing reporters to sign key-value pairs (e.g. a price feed) that interested users can post to the blockchain.
+The Open Oracle is a standard developed by Compound and utilized in Zoracles ZKPs reference implementation.
+Their SDK allows reporters to sign key-value pairs (e.g. a price feed) that interested users can post to the blockchain.
 The system has a built-in view system that allows clients to easily share data and build aggregates (e.g. the median price from several sources).

 Contracts

 First, you will need solc 0.6.6 installed.
 Additionally for testing, you will need TypeScript installed and will need to build the open-oracle-reporter project by running cd sdk/javascript && yarn.